-Unfold the Yarn
+Unfold the Hank

-- When you’re ready to make a ball of yarn from the hank, simply untwist the yarn.
-You’ll be left with a big oval loop of yarn.
-Place it on a table or other flat surface.
+When you’re ready to make a ball of yarn, untwist the hank.
+You’ll be left with a big oval loop of yarn, strands tied together at one or more places around the oval.

-Finding the Ends
+Find the Ends

-- If the yarn itself has been used to tie the yarn together, you’ll want to gently untie those knots.
+The ends of a hank of yarn are often tied around the strands of the loop.
+If the yarn itself has been used to hold the oval together, you’ll want to gently untie those knots.
 If you find this impossible, trim the yarn as close to the knot as you can.

-Getting Ready to Wind
+Get Ready to Wind

-- If you want to be fancy, you can buy a yarn swift, an adjustable, umbrella-like device that holds the unrolled hank firmly in place as you wind.
+If you want to be fancy, you can buy a yarn swift, an adjustable, umbrella-like device that holds the unrolled hank firmly in place as you wind.

-Starting a Ball
+Starting the Ball

-- Slip the yarn off your fingers and continue wrapping the yarn around and around, moving the ball as you go to make a nice, even ball.
+Start by picking an end to work from and winding the yarn around your fingers a few times.
+Slip the yarn off your fingers and continue wrapping the yarn around and around, moving the ball as you go to make a nice, even ball.
 Don’t wind the yarn too tightly.

 As you wind, you'll be unwinding your way around the yarn oval on the chair.
 You shouldn't have any tangles using this method, but it's always possible the strands of yarn can get caught up in themselves, so wind slowly and carefully.